jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //This means that electrons only emit photons after absorbing a set amount of energy, be that through heating or light, before releasing it into their environment.
 //
 //Before the effects of the magnetic field were published, the spectra of several elements had already been studied (@fig-zeeman A.).
 However, this was thought to be a property of the atoms themselves.
-The absorption- and emissionspectra of several elements had already been studied (@fig-zeeman A.) but this discrete distribution was initially thought to be a property of the atoms themselves.
+The absorption and emission spectra of several elements had already been studied (@fig-zeeman A.) but this discrete distribution was initially thought to be a property of the atoms themselves.
 A scientist by the name of Zeeman considered an experiment where a magnetic field would be brought into play when documenting the spectra of particular elements.
 The Zeeman effect showed us that this emission would become split to reveal a discrete subspectrum at certain levels of energy.
 It wasn't understood until later that when the magnetic field was applied to the molecules, it influences the angular momentum of the electron with respect to the nucleus.

-The discrete energy levels were finally categorised into distinct levels that can be computed for using the _quantum numbers_ ($n$, $l$, $m_l$) and formalised into the theory of orbitals we nowadays use to assign the various electrons to discrete levels of energy of a system.
+The discrete energy levels were finally categorised into distinct levels that can be computed for using the _quantum numbers_ ($n$, $l$, $m_l$) and formalised into the theory of orbitals we nowadays use to assign the various electrons to discrete levels of energy of a system:  the principal _n_, the orbital angular momentum _l_ and the magnetic _m#sub("l")_.
-//We differentiate between three numbers that are to be used to calculate for the energy of a specific electron.
-The principal _n_, the orbital angular momentum _l_ and the magnetic _m#sub("l")_.
-To keep it as simple as possible, the principal quantum numbers determines the level in which the electrons reside in.
+To keep it as simple as possible, the principal quantum number determines the level in which the electrons reside in.
 It can be thought of as the atomic model that Niels Bohr proposed, where the electrons circle around in different _shells_ around the nucleus in a fixed orbit.
 The two latter quantum numbers are used to differentiate into sublevels using concepts from spherical harmonics (@fig-zeeman B.).
 //however, we see that the discrete spectrum becomes split.
 As it turns out, the emitted spectra are what we consider to be degenerate and consist of multiple hidden layers that are observable under select conditions.